-Students will advance their knowledge and skills in multimedia design and production through project planning and product development.
+In this college level course students will advance their knowledge and skills in multimedia design and production through project planning and product development.
 Students will demonstrate the use of multiple tools and modalities in the production process.
 Students will design, code, build, test and troubleshoot basic custom programs for multimedia applications and create web applications with advanced interactive components.
 Emphasis will be placed on group project development and the development of a layered portfolio.